-We continue to have certain subsidiaries whose earnings have not been deemed permanently reinvested, for which we have been accruing estimates of the tax effects of such repatriation.
-Excluding these certain subsidiaries, we continue to assert that the historical cumulative earnings for the remainder of our subsidiaries have been reinvested indefinitely, and therefore do not provide deferred taxes on these amounts.
+The Company continues to have certain subsidiaries for which the earnings have not been deemed permanently reinvested and for which it has been accruing estimates of the tax effects of such repatriation.
+Excluding these certain subsidiaries, the Company continues to assert that the historical cumulative earnings for the remainder of its subsidiaries have been reinvested indefinitely, and therefore does not provide deferred taxes on these amounts.
 If future events, including material changes in estimates of cash, working capital, long-term investment requirements or additional legislation relating to U.S. Tax Reform, necessitate that these earnings be distributed, an additional provision for income and foreign withholding taxes, net of credits, may be necessary.
-Other potential sources of cash may be through the settlement of intercompany loans or return of capital distributions in a tax-efficient manner.
+Other potential sources of cash may be obtained through the settlement of intercompany loans or return of capital distributions in a tax-efficient